Olive Oil Health Benefits and Side Effects

 Heart disease is the most common cause of death in the world and observational studies conducted a few decades ago showed that heart disease is less common in the Mediterranean diet.

 This statistic led to an extensive study on the Mediterranean diet’s effect on overall human health.
 It’s now been shown to significantly reduce heart disease as well as other complications.

-As well as helping with the prevention of excessive blood clotting which stabilizes blood sugar levels.
+Extra virgin olive oil also helps with the prevention of excessive blood clotting which stabilizes blood sugar levels.

 2. Full of Antioxidants and Healthy Fats